Joshfairhead/Obsidian/Omnicient/Monad Forrest/Courses/H3Uni/Cosmic Ecology/From Terrestrial to Cosmic Ecology.md

 ## Cosmic Ecology
 - Not a science or religion, sort of philosophy but not of philosophers.
 - A playground or field of study
+- Often traditions have constraining assumptions.
+- Dominant cultures where you'd be excommunicated or executed.
+- Some systems have forrayed into this transdiciplinary are; complexity ecuminical